Firefox: 2000s

 In December 2005, Internet Week ran an article in which many readers reported high memory usage in Firefox 1.5.
 Mozilla developers said that the higher memory use of Firefox 1.5 was at least partially due to the new fast backwards-and-forwards (FastBack) feature.
 Other known causes of memory problems were malfunctioning extensions such as Google Toolbar and some older versions of AdBlock, or plug-ins, such as older versions of Adobe Acrobat Reader.
 When PC Magazine in 2006 compared memory usage of Firefox 2, Opera 9, and Internet Explorer 7, they found that Firefox used approximately as much memory as each of the other two browsers.

 In 2006, Softpedia noted that Firefox 1.5 took longer to start up than other browsers, which was confirmed by further speed tests.

 Internet Explorer 6 launched more swiftly than Firefox 1.5 on Windows XP since many of its components were built into the OS and loaded during system startup.
 As a workaround for the issue, a preloader application was created that loaded components of Firefox on startup, similar to Internet Explorer.
 A Windows Vista feature called SuperFetch performs a similar task of preloading Firefox if it is used often enough.

 Tests performed by PC World and Zimbra in 2006 indicated that Firefox 2 used less memory than Internet Explorer 7.
 Firefox 3 used less memory than Internet Explorer 7, Opera 9.50 Beta, Safari 3.1 Beta, and Firefox 2 in tests performed by Mozilla, CyberNet, and The Browser World.
 In mid-2009, BetaNews benchmarked Firefox 3.5 and declared that it performed "nearly ten times better on XP than Microsoft Internet Explorer 7".

-Firefox's market share was increasing by a lot, gaining it mostly from Internet Explorer.
-It could have become the browser with the most market share if Google Chrome didn't launch around that time and steal lots of market share.
-Chrome is now the most used browser in the world, with almost 75% of market share.